Our Vetting Process

 We repeat our vetting process at least once every 6 months to ensure user safety.

-InReach is built for the diverse, intersectional LGBTQ+ community – InReach has verified services for LGBTQ+ asylum seekers, refugees and other immigrants, LGBTQ+ BIPOC communities, the transgender and gender nonconforming (TGNC) community, LGBTQ+ youth and their caregivers, and more LGBTQ+ communities in need of safe resources.
+InReach is built for the diverse and intersectional LGBTQ+ community – InReach’s free platform lists verified services for LGBTQ+ asylum seekers, refugees and other immigrants, BIPOC communities, the transgender and gender nonconforming (TGNC) community, youth and caregivers, and more LGBTQ+ communities in need of safe resources.

-InReach works hard to fill our free app with high quality direct service providers that are useful, accessible, and welcoming to LGBTQ+ people facing persecution or discrimination.
-Our trained volunteers employ a rigorous tailored vetting process for all direct service providers listed on InReach.
-Our core vetting criteria include:Β
+At InReach, we are dedicated to ensuring our free resource platform is filled with high-quality, accessible, and welcoming direct service providers for LGBTQ+ people facing persecution or discrimination.
+Our trained volunteers conduct a rigorous, tailored vetting process for every provider listed on InReach.
+Our core vetting criteria include:

 1. Is the direct service provider active and legitimate? (required to be listed on InReach)